Shawkat Toorawa: The Dr. T Project

 The Dr.T Project was an idea that first occurred to Toorawa in 2010 while trying to teach students in his classes by connecting subject material to cultural material.
 When he found that most students didn’t understand the references he teased his class by saying he should teach a class called “Everything Professor Toorawa Thinks You Should Know but You Don’t.”

-Students began emailing him asking if such a class did exist and on August 24, 2010 Carol Grumbach, director of the Carol Tatkon Center at Cornell University offered to run such a program at the center.
+Students began emailing him asking if such a class did exist and on August 24, 2010 Carol Grumbach, director of the Carol Tatkon Center at Cornell University offered to run such a programme at the centre.
 "Something like 50 or 60 people showed up," Toorawa said.
 "And we thought, 'This might work.'”
 Since then the Dr.T Project has been in session once a week during academic semesters (tea and shortbread are served as an additional lure).
-It moved to Willard Straight Hall in 2013 where with the assistance of the Browsing Library Director, Brandon Pierotti, the program garnered much continued success.
+It moved to Willard Straight Hall in 2013 where with the assistance of the Browsing Library Director, Brandon Pierotti, the programme garnered much continued success.
 It is now hosted at Yale.